Characters of the Fatal Fury series: Raiden / Big Bear

 He returns as a regular playable character in Fatal Fury 2 and Fatal Fury Special, where he renounces his Raiden persona and now fights as an unmasked face wrestler under the identity of Big Bear (ビッグ・ベア, Biggu Bea).
 He trains at his native land of Australia, where his deadly strength increased on several levels.
 He also develops a friendly rivalry with Terry, as seen in his endings in both games.
 His special moves in Fatal Fury 2 includes the Giant Bomb, a rushing tackle, and the Super Drop Kick.
 He also has a hidden special move called the Fire Breath, an improved version of his Vapor Breath.
 In Special, he gains a new special move called the Bear Bomber.
+He later cameos as a wrestling commentator in City of the Wolves.

 Fatal Fury: Wild Ambition, being a retelling of the original Fatal Fury tournament, depicts Raiden under his masked heel persona once again.
 Outside the Fatal Fury series, Raiden also appeared in the Capcom-produced crossover game Capcom vs. SNK: Millennium Fight 2000, and its sequels, Capcom vs. SNK Pro and Capcom vs. SNK 2, being one of the few Fatal Fury characters who did not appear in The King of Fighters as a playable character (at the time) in those games.
 Raiden also appears in The King of Fighters XII and the sequel.
 In KOF XII none of the characters are assigned into teams but for KOF XIII they are.
 Raiden's teammates in KOF XIII are Kim Kaphwan and Hwa Jai.
 Kim is mistaken in thinking Raiden and Hwa Jai are still in the employ of Geese Howard, wanting to "reform" both men.
 Raiden convinces Hwa Jai to act as if they are so they are able to enter the tournament to build reputation for themselves.
 The Fatal Fury characters refer him as "Bear", his face persona, which he denies.